microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-access-package-api.md

 ### Get catalog resources

 In later steps in this tutorial, you need the **id** that was assigned to the group resource in the catalog.
-This identifier is different than the identifier of the group.
+This identifier, which represents the group as a resource in the catalog, is different than the identifier of the group itself in Microsoft Graph.
+This is because a catalog can have resources which aren't represented in Microsoft Graph.

 #### Request